Skip to main content

 • direct access from the bedrooms on to the hallway/landing (means of escape) or suitable secondary means of escape

-• thumb turn lock on main exit door to allow exit at all times
+• thumb turn lock on all bedroom doors and main exit door allowing exit without the use of a key at all times

 LACORS national fire safety guidance for housing (PDF 1MB / 82 pages)